Lucki2g/PCF-Horizontal-Timeline/README.md

 ### Custom table support

-When configuring the control you can give a json-formatted string that will describe supported tables.
+When configuring the control you can give a json-formatted string that will describe supported tables (must be an activity).

 > [!IMPORTANT]
 > In version <b>≥ 1.1.0</b> icons were introduced.
 Icon names are retrieved from <a href="https://fonts.google.com/icons">Google Material Icons</a>.
 > The reason for Google's Icons is due to it being a Fontbased library meaning bundle size is reduced when using dynamic icons.
+> In version <b>≥ 2.0.0</b> Fontbased icondata was moved to use Fluent UI mdl2 with webpack.
+To see available Icons visit <a href="https://www.flicon.io/">Fluent UI Icons</a> instead.

 ```
 {